kaisermikael/Kaisers-Custom-Crew-Skies/README.md

 # Kaisers-Custom-Crew-Skies
 For the crewwww

 A repository for any Crew fans that want a Crew-themed Resource Pack!
-The latest version has the (in my opinion) best and most updated textures/ sounds.
+The latest version has the best and most updated textures/ sounds.

 INSTALL DIRECTIONS:<br />
 -Open Minecraft<br />